 - You will stop growing.
 If you’re convinced that you’re right about everything, you won’t be able to see your own part in problems.
 And if you don’t acknowledge your shortcomings and modify your behavior, you will just recycle the same problems.
 So use your divorce as an opportunity for growth.
 Embrace the change you need to have a meaningful life.

 Have questions?
 If you are going through a divorce and want more information regarding custody, parenting time or any other issue, we can help.
-To schedule your free consultation, please call us at 888-888-0919, or use our contact form.
+To schedule your initial consultation, please call us at 888-888-0919, or use our contact form.
 Speaking with one of our experienced and compassionate family law attorneys will help you devise a plan for securing your bright future.